How to Choose Your Wedding Flowers

 Peony — Beauty, riches, romance, and honor.
 The official emblem of China, its Chinese name translated is “most beautiful.”
 It also represents bashfulness to some, particularly in white or pale pink colors.

 There are no hard and fast rules.
-This is your day and the look represents you and your soul mate.
-Either firm wedding theme ideas, or wishing to use the beauty of the season, are valid approaches and can have stunning results.
+This is your day and the look you choose represents you and your soul mate.
+Either a concrete wedding theme or using the beauty of the season, are both solid approaches and can have stunning results.

 But what about the logistics?!